-The error message seen below on the 3D analysis page indicates that you have hit a size cap to the maximum amount of geometry data you can import to cove.tool.
+The warning message seen on the 3D analysis page or drawing.tool indicates that you have hit a size cap to the maximum amount of geometry data you can analyze with cove.tool.
+The warnings appear as:

 Simplify 3D exports by skipping unnecessary geometry

 Begin by reviewing your geometry category views in the original 3D model.
 For analysis purposes, we only need geometry data that best represents the continuous thermal envelope and the interior conditioned spaces.
 Extra objects that are modeled for planning or aesthetic purposes and have no thermal impact can be skipped.
 Most early cove.tool users may have some of the following elements which they should attempt to not export.